Anireddy Reddy Professor

 About

-We are always looking for highly motivated and passionate researchers (Graduate Students and Postdocs) interested in plant biology.
-We are seeking candidates with expertise in genomics and bioinformatics tools to investigate plant processes at the molecular, cellular, and organismal levels.
-If you have expertise in these areas and are interested in joining our group, please send your CV to reddy@colostate.edu.
-Members of our group will have opportunities to work with Professor Asa Ben-Hur’s group in the Department of Computer Science Department.
-His lab applies machine learning tools to all types of next-generation sequencing data to solve biological problems.
+We are actively seeking highly motivated and passionate researchers (Graduate Students and Postdoctoral Scholars) with a strong interest in plant biology.
+We are looking for candidates with expertise in genomics and bioinformatics to investigate plant processes at the molecular, cellular, and organismal levels.
+If you have experience in these areas and are interested in joining our team, please send your CV to reddy@colostate.edu.

 Publications